-To kill common household bugs like fleas, ants, mites, and more, spray them directly with family-safe Cedarcide All-Purpose Bug Spray.
+To kill common household bugs like fleas, ants, mites, and more, spray them directly with family-safe Cedarcide Original.
 To help prevent bugs from coming back, spray known trouble spots and entry points weekly or more as needed.

-And don’t worry, unlike old school, chemical-based bug sprays, plant-based Cedarcide All-Purpose Bug Spray is family and pet-safe, and won’t fill your home with poisonous chemicals.
+And don’t worry, unlike old school, chemical-based bug sprays, plant-based Cedarcide Original is family and pet-safe, and won’t fill your home with poisonous chemicals.

-For outdoors, treat your entire yard and all shrubbery with the Lawn & Garden Kit monthly to both kill and repel unwanted bugs.
+For outdoors, treat your entire yard and all shrubbery with the Bug-Free Lawn Kit monthly to both kill and repel unwanted bugs.
+If this is your first application of the season, apply twice the first month two weeks apart and then just monthly moving forward.
 For warmer regions, this should be done every month unless the temperature drops below freezing for more than a few weeks.
 If you live in an area known for cold winters, start spraying monthly in late February and then taper off in November as winter sets in.

 No downtime required!
-Because the Lawn & Garden Kit is non-toxic, you, your family and pets can safely enjoy your lawn immediately after application.
+Because the Bug-Free Lawn Kit is non-toxic, you, your family and pets can safely enjoy your lawn immediately after application.